stmayne/sagemaker-studio-nba/README.md

 * Navigate to the SageMaker console (either by finding it in the list, or typing in sagemaker into the search bar)

-* Find the link for “notebook instances” in the left-hand column
+* Find the link for “Amazon SageMaker Studio” in the left-hand column

+* Select “Quick Start”

-* Select “create new notebook instance”
+* Choose "Create a new role"

-* Name your instance sagemaker-basketball-YOURNAME
+**Now we will need to detail the IAM permissions that our SageMaker instance will have.
+We will need to give it access to our S3 bucket that we created earlier.**

+* Choose "Specific S3 bucket" and type the bucket name you created earlier.
+Then select "Create role"

+* Then select "submit".
+You'll need to wait a couple of minutes for your SageMaker Studio Control Panel to be created

 **Here you have the option to select the configuration of your Jupyter notebook.
 This includes settings like instance size and storage amount.
 Note that this is the size of only the notebook itself, and the training and deployment of the model will occur on entirely different instances.
 In this case a t2 medium is more than enough for what we need.**